How Rodgers And Hammerstein Revolutionized Broadway

 GROSS: So at the end of the Rodgers and Hart partnership, Rodgers was ready to kind of leave Hart if Hart didn't stop drinking.
 He even offered to go to a sanitarium with him.
 But what happened was Hart just died.
 So Rodgers then teamed up with Oscar Hammerstein.
 How did their relationship start?

 PURDUM: Well, they'd known each other for years.
-Oscar Hammerstein was a contemporary of Larry Hart's at Columbia University.
-And he had known - and of Richard Rodgers' older brother, Morty.
+Oscar Hammerstein was a contemporary of Larry Hart's at Columbia University and of Richard Rodgers' older brother, Morty.
 And Rodgers had known him starting as a teenage boy when he went to see the annual spring varsity show at Columbia and made up his mind then and there that he wanted to go to Columbia and write a varsity show too.

 So they'd been in touch for many years.
 So there were family connections.
 They grew up in the same part of Manhattan, in what's now East Harlem.
 But they had been in each other's circles.
 And they'd certainly known of each other over the years.
 They'd actually even collaborated on a couple of songs for a varsity show when they were younger men.